 Oral cancer at the front of your mouth, which is common when you use tobacco or drink alcohol, is easiest to spot.
 Those in the back of the mouth can be harder to see.
 Doctors may use blue light or a flexible scope to see changes in your mouth.

-If your doctor or dentist finds something suspicious, she will refer you to a specialist, such as an ear, nose, and throat doctor.
+If your doctor or dentist finds something suspicious, they will refer you to a specialist, such as an ear, nose, and throat doctor.
 Examining a tissue sample under a microscope will tell if it’s cancer.

 Know Your Odds